vitest-dev/vitest/docs/advanced/reporters.md

 ## Exported reporters

-Vitest comes with a few built-in reporters that you can use out of the box.
+`vitest` comes with a few built-in reporters that you can use out of the box.

 ### Built-in reporters: